 Financing

-Always shop around when looking for a mortgage.
-Research your options with various banks as there are a myriad of finance options available which constantly change.
-Cayman's retail banks usually do not offer mortgages to buyers over 65 years of age, so start early!
 To increase your chances of obtaining financing from a bank, you should have a good sense of your future income, have been working in Cayman for a minimum of six months and be in a solid financial position.
-A general rule of thumb is that you will need a minimum of 10% of the negotiated sum to secure a mortgage.
-This will include a bank deposit, bank fees, stamp duty, legal fees, an appraisal fee and government fees.
+A general rule of thumb is that you will need between 10% and 35% of the negotiated sum to secure a mortgage, plus money for bank fees, stamp duty, legal fees, an appraisal fee, and government fees.
+Don't forget, you will also need to get life insurance to cover the balance of your mortgage, as banks require this.

 Costs to Consider When Renting a Property